 We might not be able to scale our business services and support quickly enough to meet the growing needs of our real estate agents.
 If we are not able to grow efficiently, our operating results could be harmed.
 As we add new agents and make acquisitions, we will need to devote additional financial and human resources to improving our internal systems, integrating with third-party systems, and maintaining infrastructure performance.
 In addition, we will need to appropriately scale our internal business systems and our services organization, including support of our affiliated agents as our demographics expand over time.
 Any failure of, or delay in, these efforts could cause impaired system performance and reduced satisfaction from our agents.
 These issues could result in difficulty in both attracting and retaining agents.
 Even if we are able to upgrade our systems and expand our staff, such expansion may be expensive, complex, and place increasing demands on our management.
-We could also face inefficiencies or operational failures as a result of our efforts to scale our infrastructure and we might not be successful in maintaining adequate financial and operating systems.
+We could also face inefficiencies or operational failures as a result of our efforts to scale our infrastructure and we might not be successful in maintaining adequate financial and operating systems and controls as we expand.
+Moreover, there are inherent risks associated with upgrading, improving and expanding our information technology systems.
 We cannot be sure that the expansion and improvements to our infrastructure and systems will be fully or effectively implemented on a timely basis, if at all.
 These efforts may reduce revenue and our margins and adversely impact our financial results.